 Barclay is known as being a fairly “strict” bank as far as credit card approvals go.
 Different servicing banks have different characteristics.
-Barclays is a bit tougher to get approval for new cards if you have been doing a lot of churning, to get an approval with a US Bank card, you often have to freeze your IDA and ARS credit reports, and so on.
+Barclays is a bit tougher to get approval for new cards if you have signed up for a lot of cards, to get an approval with a US Bank card, you often have to freeze your IDA and ARS credit reports, and so on.

 There are differing schools of thoughts on whether you should call right away when you get a pending notice, or whether you should wait and give it a few days.
 I’ve done it a few different ways – called right away as well as waiting, and had good success either way.
 Fortunately Barclay reconsideration has both a phone number and a website to check on application status.